JustJarvaz/starter-restaurant-reservation-original/README.md

        - the server should return 400 if the table is not occupied, or if the seated `reservation_id` does not match the reservation_id in the url.
      - Refresh the list of tables to show that the table is now available.
      - If the user selects "Cancel" no changes are made.

+> **Hint** The end-to-end test waits for the tables list to be refreshed before checking the free/occupied status of the table so be sure to send a GET request to `/tables` to refresh the tables list.

 ### US-6 Reservation Status